 Its straightforward design, bold digital display, and accuracy make it a contender with higher-priced models for monitoring temperatures and humidity.
 Wireless operation, and can be used indoors or outdoors.

 Very basic.
 Some reports of malfunctions, but the warranty comes in handy in such cases.
 Rain tends to interfere with the sensor.

 Does a good job monitoring and predicting temperatures inside and outside.
 Has numerous features including a barometer.
-Accuracy outpaces competitors.
+The accuracy outpaces competitors.
 Can be used with up to 3 consoles.

 Outdoor sensor occasionally loses connection.
-Screen is attractive but known to have a glare in some conditions and is difficult to read at some angles.
+Screen is known to have a glare in some conditions and is difficult to read at some angles.

 Features a 7.5-inch LCD full-color screen displaying indoor and outdoor temperatures, date and time, weather, barometric pressure, and moon phase.
 Has notifications and an atomic alarm clock with snooze.
 Can be plugged in or battery-operated.

 Small thermometer with an LCD display showing outdoor and indoor temperatures, trends, and records.
 Has an indicator for wireless signal.
 The sensor for outdoor temperatures can be used 165 feet from the thermometer.
 Refreshes after 30 seconds.